MongoEngine/mongoengine/docs/guide/document-instances.rst

 Cascading Saves
 ---------------
-If your document contains :class:`~mongoengine.ReferenceField` or :class:`~mongoengine.GenericReferenceField` objects, then by default the :meth:`~mongoengine.Document.save` method will automatically save any changes to those objects as well.
+If your document contains :class:`~mongoengine.fields.ReferenceField` or :class:`~mongoengine.fields.GenericReferenceField` objects, then by default the :meth:`~mongoengine.Document.save` method will automatically save any changes to those objects as well.
 If this is not desired passing :attr:`cascade` as False to the save method turns this feature off.